Professor, International Relations/Political Science

 PhD, Massachusetts Institute of Technology

-Thomas Biersteker is the Gasteyger Professor of International Security and Conflict Studies and Director of the Programme for the Study of International Governance.
-He served as Director of the Watson Institute for International Studies at Brown University from 1994 to 2006 and has also taught at Yale University and the University of Southern California.
-He is the author/editor/co-editor of nine books, including State Sovereignty as Social Construct (1996), The Emergence of Private Authority in Global Governance (2002), and Countering the Financing of Terrorism (2007).
-He is currently completing an edited volume on UN Targeted Sanctions as Instruments of Global Governance.
-His current research focuses on UN targeted sanctions, the emergence of transnational policy networks in global security governance, and the dialectics of world orders.
-He was the principal developer of SanctionsApp, a tool for iPhone and Android mobile devices created in 2013 to increase access to information and improve the quality of discourse about targeted sanctions at the UN Security Council.
+Thomas Biersteker is Gasteyger Professor of International Security and Director of Policy Research at the Graduate Institute, Geneva.
+He previously directed the Graduate Institute's Programme for the Study of International Governance, the Watson Institute for International Studies at Brown University and has also taught at Yale University and the University of Southern California.
+He is the author/editor of ten books, including State Sovereignty as Social Construct (1996), The Emergence of Private Authority in Global Governance (2002), and Targeted Sanctions: The Impacts and Effectiveness of United Nations Action (2016).
+His current research focuses on targeted sanctions, transnational policy networks in global security governance, and the dialectics of world orders.
+He was the principal developer of SanctionsApp, a tool for mobile devices created in 2013 to increase access to information about targeted sanctions at the UN.
+He received his PhD and MS from MIT and his BA from the University of Chicago.

 UN Targeted Sanctions

-Biersteker co-directs the Targeted Sanctions Consortium, a group of more than fifty scholars and policy practitioners worldwide working on UN targeted sanctions.
-They have produced two databases (one qualitative, one quantitative) on all 22 UN targeted sanctions regimes, two policy manuals describing findings from the research, as well as SanctionsApp.
-They are currently working on an edited volume, UN Targeted Sanctions as Instruments of Global Governance.
+Biersteker co-directed the Targeted Sanctions Consortium (2009-2016), a group of more than fifty scholars and policy practitioners worldwide working on UN targeted sanctions.
+They produced two databases (one qualitative, one quantitative) on all 22 UN targeted sanctions regimes, two policy manuals describing findings from the research, as well as SanctionsApp.

 Transnational Policy Networks